by Ian Harvey

-With earnings season just around the corner, here's a simpler options strategy – straddles - that's perfect for a company about to report.
+This simple options strategy – straddles - is perfect for a company about to report earnings.

 As you are aware, that in trading there are numerous sophisticated trading strategies designed to help traders succeed regardless of whether the market moves up or down.
 Some of the more sophisticated strategies, such as iron condors and iron butterflies, are legendary in the world of options.
 They require a complex buying and selling of multiple options at various strike prices.
 The end result is to make sure a trader is able to profit no matter where the underlying price of the stock, currency or commodity ends up.